vibetrace/api/INTEGRATION.markdown

 Support
 -------

-The [Vibetrace API](https://github.com/vibetrace/api/blob/master/README.markdown) and the Integration process described in this document are fully supported by the Vibetrace teamhttps://github.com/vibetrace/api/blob/master/README.markdown.
+The [Vibetrace API](https://github.com/vibetrace/api/blob/master/README.markdown) and the Integration process described in this document are fully supported by the Vibetrace team.
 Please let us know how the integration is progressing, what problems have you encountered and what additional features you may need in order to make your vibetrace experience smoother.

 For that and any other equiry or suggestion please email use at [admin@vibetrace.com](mailto:admin@vibetrace.com)